ComposableFi/emulated-light-client/solana/restaking/README.md

 ## Instructions

-When the contract is deployed, the `initialize` method is called where the bounding period, whitelisted tokens, admin key and the rewards token mint is set.
+When the contract is deployed, the `initialize` method is called where the whitelisted tokens, admin key and the rewards token mint is set.
+Initially the `guest_chain_initialization` is set to false.
 Any update to the staking paramters can only be done by the admin key.
 A token account is also created for the rewards token mint which would distribute the rewards.
 Since the authority is PDA, any debit from the account will happen only through